MilosD15/MilosD15/README.md

 ## <div align="center">📜 My story 📜</div>

-<div align="center">I got in touch with computer technologies in my vocational
+<div align="justify">I got in touch with computer technologies in my vocational
 school for the first time.
 Firstly, I got familiar with Word, PowerPoint, and Excel as well as software and hardware in theory.
 In the second grade, I started to learn C. Soon,